 “Home is where your story begins”

-The Southern Breeze Region, our professional home, is one of more than 70 International SCBWI Regions, and we have more than 100 published authors and illustrators.
-Our organization has nurtured fun rainy-day tales, thrilling adventures, and classic children's literature.
-As our members unveil each story of success the excitement spreads like kudzu!
-We hope you and the children in your life enjoy getting to know us and our stories.
+The Southern Breeze Region is one of more than 70 International SCBWI Regions, and we have more than 100 published authors and illustrators.
+Their organization has nurtured fun rainy-day tales, thrilling adventures, and classic children’s literature.
+As its members unveil each story of success the excitement spreads like kudzu!
+They hope you and the children in your life enjoy getting to know them and their stories.

 “Homepage Highlights” can help you begin your quest…